peterhoward42/qt-layout-gen/docs/reference_manual.md

 ## Parsing Contract
 Spaces, tabs and newline characters are all treated equally - as whitespace.
 The input is split at whitespace into *words*.
-Words are bunched into *records* which start at a word with one or two colons in and which end with the word that precedes the next *colon word* (or EOF).
+Then the words are bunched into *records*.
+A record is a sequence of words that starts with a *colon word*, i.e. word with a colon (or two) in it.

 A hash introduces a comment, which extends to the end of the line.